When Every Second Counts...CALL 9-1-1

 3. How does 9-1-1 Work?

 When you call 9-1-1, your call is received by a trained telecommunications dispatcher who takes your information.
-Then, the appropriate police, fire, and/or medical services team for your area is dispatched.
+Then, the appropriate Public Safety responder (Police, Fire, EMS) for your area is dispatched.

 4. When should 9-1-1 be used?